All Episodes

 Not offering them anything either.

-He's going to nuke them.
+And everybody said, oh, no, he's going to nuke them.

-He might eventually have to use a tactical nuke or some serious bunker busting bombs to knock the hell out of their nuclear sites.
+He might eventually have to use a tactical nuke or some serious bunker-busting bombs to knock the hell out of their nuclear sites.

-I can see that day, oh, it could be imminent.
+I can see that day.

-Because there's a full alliance now that's already there.
+I could see it happening because there's a full alliance now that's already there.

 I know more.

-My sources again, something other people in the media don't seem to rely on.
+My sources, again, something other people in the media don't seem to rely on.

-Well, tell me that in fact, this alliance with Israel, the U.S., obviously Great Britain now.
+Well, tell me that, in fact, this alliance with Israel, the U.S., obviously Great Britain now.

-Um, I don't, I'm glad Theresa May is out at least.
+I don't, I'm glad Theresa May is out at least.

 What do you think of Barce?

-I think he's just gonna have to pull the trigger or do what uh Nigel Farage says, which is call for elections, and if he does that, and the conservatives unite with Farage, uh, then they'll get enough votes to just get the hell out of you know the European Union and get their own currency back and the pound and and be free of the insanity of the European Union, which is making dumb decisions.
+And if he does that and the conservatives unite with Farage, then they'll get enough votes to just get the hell out of the European Union and get their own currency back and the pound and be free of the insanity of the European Union.

 They're saying they won't do it.